 Select the Sauté or Browning button on your Pressure Cooker.
 Allow it to heat up completely.
 Allowing the Pressure Cooker cooking pot to heat fully before adding the fat, helps to make a stainless steel pot, non stick.

-Carefully turn the knob on your Pressure Cooker and Release the Pressure Valve.
+After the cook time is up, carefully turn the knob on your Pressure Cooker and Release the Pressure Valve.

 The chicken will still be pink inside.
 It will cook more during the simmer stage.